telatin/microbiome-bioinformatics/_posts/2022-02-11-virome-tools.md

 hidden: true
 ---

+> A short overview of tools used and how to get them

 ## Install "conda" (and "mamba")

 :warning: Conda is pre-installed in EBAME VMs.
 Check the [EBAME-7 notes]({{ site.baseurl }}{% link _posts/2022-02-02-virome-ebame.md %}) for more details.